jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 remember to switch the data management policy back to `*PROXY` in addition to creating any new Regions when you add new entity classes before pushing back up to the client/server environment is a tedious and error-prone task.
-So, SBDG has introduced the new `@EnableClusterAware` annotation for this very purpose.
+So, [spring-boot-gemfire-name] has introduced the new `@EnableClusterAware` annotation for this very purpose.